 Guangyuan Sichuan, China Travel Guide

 Huangze Temple (皇泽寺, Huángzésì): This A buddhist place of worship complex reputedly honors Empress Wu Zetian, China's only female emperor, who was born in Guangyuan.
 It contains numerous grottoes and stone carvings, with over 1,200 Buddhist sculptures dating from Northern Wei to Tang Dynasty.
-A statue of Wu Zetian is a feature.
+A a sculpture of Wu Zetian is a feature.

 Photography: Good natural light for photography occurs in the morning or late afternoon.
 Practice respectful photography by avoiding flash on past carvings.